nemesissoft/Nemesis.TextParsers/Specification.md

 ### ValueTuples (compound parser)
-Tuples of any arity  - colon separated and parenthesis-bound elements formatted using appropriate inner formatter i.e. *(1,ABC,10000000000,)*.
+Tuples of any arity  - colon separated and parenthesis-bound elements formatted using appropriate inner formatter i.e. *(1,ABC,10000000000)*.

 While generally possible, one might be tempted to format/parse octuples and larger tuples, it might be considered a bad practice.
-From octuple values must be enclosed in their own set of parenthesis to follow .net convention that i.e. nonuple is in fact septuple and double bound together.
+From octuple values must be enclosed in their own set of parenthesis to follow .net convention that that is i.e. nonuple is in fact septuple and double bound together.
 So tuple with 10 numbers will have to be formatted like so *(1,2,3,4,5,6,7,(8,9,10))*.
 User might however consider implementing own container (with own transformer or other method of transformation) type for this purpose.

 Format can be customized using settings

-### **Transformables** aspect
+### Transformables aspect
 User can register his own transformer.
-More on this topic in Transformables section below.
+More on this topic in **Transformables** section below.

 ### FactoryMethod
 (legacy) It is possible to use type's ```ToString``` method for formatting and static ```FromText(ReadOnlySpan<char> text)``` or ```FromText(string text)``` method for parsing.
-Is given entity's code is not owned at parsing point, it's possible to provide separate FactoryMethod transformer
+If given entity's code is not owned at parsing point, it's possible to provide separate FactoryMethod transformer

 ### Enums
 By default, enums are parsed with case insensitive parser and numbers are allowed but format can be customized using settings